 A student's decision to independently seek assistance from an alcohol/drug rehabilitation program, if the student is not under suspicion or testing because of this policy, shall not be used as the basis for any disciplinary action.
 Where a violation of this policy has occurred, a student's request to submit to an alcohol/drug rehabilitation program shall not serve to waive the application of disciplinary action under this or any other disciplinary policy or college rule.
 The college offers free and confidential alcohol or drug abuse counseling through CONCERN: SAP, 2670 Union Extended, Suite 610, Memphis, Tennessee 38112, (901) 458-4000 or (800) 445-5011.
-Students may also obtain a list of other local agencies from the Dr. Barbara C. Baxter Learning Success Center.
 It is imperative that students with drug and/or alcohol problems seek assistance.